acampb/blogtest/_posts/2020-11-30-powerup-your-powershell-prompt.md

 Import-Module 'posh-git'
 ```

+{: .box-warning}
-| Note: We'll only see the git status integration appear when we are in a git-enabled directory (where a hidden .git directory exists).
+You'll only see the git status integration appear when we are in a git-enabled directory (where a hidden .git directory exists).

 ## Install Terminal-Icons